Damned for Their Difference|

 Authors Jan Branson and Don Miller examine the orientation toward and treatment of deaf people as it developed from the 17th century through the 20th century.
 Their wide-ranging study explores the varied constructions of the definition of “disabled,” a term whose meaning hinges upon constant negotiation between parties, ensuring that no finite meaning is ever established.
 Damned for Their Difference provides a sociological understanding of disabling practices in a way that has never been seen before.

-Jan Branson is Director, National Institute for Deaf Studies and Sign Language Research, La Trobe University, Melbourne, Victoria, Australia.
+Jan Branson is a former director of the National Institute for Deaf Studies and Sign Language Research at La Trobe University in Melbourne, Victoria, Australia.

-Don Miller is Head, Department of Anthropology and Sociology, Monash University, Melbourne, Victoria, Australia.
+Don Miller is a former head of the Department of Anthropology and Sociology at Monash University in Melbourne, Victoria, Australia.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST